-As a general rule, compensation may not be obtained for losses, damage, or harm suffered as a result of an act of God, which means an occurrence due directly and exclusively to natural causes without human intervention and which no amount of foresight or care, reasonably exercised, could have prevented.
-This definition includes natural disasters.
-As one court put it, “[D]amages resulting from an act of God are not ordinarily chargeable to anyone.”
+As a general rule, compensation may not be obtained for losses, damage, or harm suffered as a result of an act of God, which means an occurrence due directly and exclusively to natural causes without human intervention and which no amount of foresight or care, reasonably exercised, could have prevented (including natural disasters). “[D]amages resulting from an act of God are not ordinarily chargeable to anyone.”
 Hutchings v.
 Anderson, 452 S.W.2d 10, 15 (Tex.
-Civ.
-App.
-1970).
-There are, however, at least two exceptions to that general rule.
+App.—Dallas 1970, no writ).
+There are, however, at least two exceptions to this general rule.

-First, damages suffered by a homeowner or tenant due to high winds or rain may be covered by an insurance policy.
-(Damage caused by flooding is covered by a separate flood insurance policy sold by your insurance agent and overseen by the Federal Emergency Management Agency as part of the National Flood Insurance Program.)
-The first question, then, is whether the homeowner or tenant has an insurance policy.
-If so, the critical inquiry is whether the policy covers losses due to high winds and rain.
-A policy may exclude coverage for any losses from disasters altogether or may cover only some types of losses and not others.
-In one case, the policy did not mention disasters specifically, but excluded from coverage losses caused by floods and high water, “whether driven by wind or not.”
-That language prompted arguments about which damages were caused by rising waters and which were caused by wind-driven rain.
-National Union Fire Insurance Company v.
+First, damage suffered by a homeowner or tenant due to high winds or rain may be covered by an insurance policy, and damage caused by flooding may be covered by a separate flood insurance policy (sold by an insurance agent and overseen by the Federal Emergency Management Agency as part of the National Flood Insurance Program.).
+The first question, then, is whether the homeowner or tenant has an insurance policy, and the second is, if so, whether the policy covers losses due to the specific kind of damage that has occurred (for example, damage from high winds and rain).
+A policy may exclude coverage for any losses from disasters altogether or may cover only some types of losses, but not others.
+In one case, a policy did not mention disasters specifically, but excluded from coverage any losses caused by floods and high water, “whether driven by wind or not.”
+That policy language prompted a fact-intensive inquiry into which damages were caused by rising waters and which were caused by wind-driven rain.
+National Union Fire Insurance Co. v.
 Cox, 393 S.W.2d 939 (Tex.
-Civ.
-App.
-1965).
+App.—Houston 1965, no writ).

-Second, the “act of God” doctrine applies only where the natural disaster or similar act of God is the sole or exclusive cause of the damages.
-See Macedonia Baptist Church v.
+Second, the “act of God” doctrine applies only where a natural disaster or similar act of God is the sole or exclusive cause of the damages.
+Macedonia Baptist Church v.
 Gibson, 833 S.W.2d 557, 560 (Tex.
-App.—Texarkana 1992, no writ) (“An accident is the result of an act of God when it is due directly and exclusively to natural causes without human intervention.”).
-It does not apply to situations in which negligence has been a substantial contributing cause of the damages.
-This is so whether or not the person who is negligent could have reasonably foreseen the disaster or its force.
-After a homeowner successfully sued to recover for damages due to a billboard sign that collapsed on her house during Hurricane Alicia in 1983, one Texas court stated:
+App.—Texarkana 1992, writ denied) (“An accident is the result of an act of God when it is due directly and exclusively to natural causes without human intervention.”).
+It does not apply to situations in which negligence has been a substantial contributing cause of the damages, regardless of whether or not the person who is negligent could have reasonably foreseen the disaster or its force.
+After a homeowner successfully sued to recover for damages caused by a billboard sign that collapsed on her house during Hurricane Alicia in 1983, one Texas court stated:

 [C]onditions created by the defendant’s initial negligence must not have run their course and must have actively contributed to the injuries . . .
 If an actor’s conduct is a “substantial factor” in causing harm to another, the fact that he did not foresee nor should have foreseen the extent of the harm or the manner in which it occurred does not preclude liability.

-Federal Emergency Management Agency (FEMA) www.fema.gov; 1-800-621-FEMA (3362).
+Federal Emergency Management Agency (FEMA) www.fema.gov; 1-800-621-FEMA (3362); FEMA App.
 If your home was damaged during a disaster and repairs are not covered by insurance, you may qualify for a FEMA grant to make it safe and livable.
-Structural repairs (roof, foundation, etc.) may be covered but not cosmetic repairs (shutters, carpet, etc.).
-FEMA encourages homeowners with damage to register so that an agent can be sent to assess the damage and determine what repairs will be covered.
-You can register online at www.DisasterAssistance.gov or by calling the FEMA number above.
+Structural repairs (roof, foundation, etc.) may be covered, but cosmetic repairs (shutters, carpet, etc.) will not be covered.
+FEMA encourages homeowners with damage to register so that an agent can be sent to assess the damage and determine what repairs can be covered.
+Register online at DisasterAssistance.gov, by calling 1-800-621-FEMA (3362), or on the FEMA App.

 Generally, FEMA requires private property owners to use their own resources to clean up debris from their property.
-Local government officials may set up various options to assist residents in collecting and disposing of debris after a disaster, including providing drop off sites or a curbside collection program.
-There must be an immediate threat to life, public health, and safety to justify the removal of debris by a public entity, and this must be expressly authorized by state or local authorities.
-Private land owners should call 3-1-1 if they believe the city of Houston should authorize the debris removal as part of the public interest.
-Outside Houston, contact your local government.
-FEMA’s policy on removal of debris from private property is available online at https://www.fema.gov/media-library/assets/documents/90743.
+Local government officials may set up various options to assist residents in collecting and disposing of debris after a disaster, including providing drop-off sites or a curbside collection program.
+Removal of debris by a public entity generally requires an immediate threat to life, public health, or safety and must be expressly authorized by state or local authorities.
+Private land owners should call 3-1-1 if they believe the city should authorize debris removal as part of the public interest, or contact local government.
+FEMA’s fact sheet on removal of debris from private property is available online here.

 State of Texas:

-Texas Department of Insurance (TDI).
-It offers numerous services for consumers and insurers.
-TDI helps with locating insurance carriers, monitoring insurance fraud, and offering answers to Frequently Asked Questions.
-In addition, the Department of Insurance will issue important bulletins relating to disasters and post-disaster claims handling.
-Insurance-related complaints can be made to TDI via their website at http://www.tdi.texas.gov/consumer/complfrm.html or by emailing the PDF form provided at their website to: ConsumerProtection@tdi.texas.gov.
-For questions or assistance, contact the consumer helpline: 1-800-252-3439.
-See TDI’s website for various disaster resources: http://www.tdi.texas.gov/consumer/storms/ and http://www.tdi.texas.gov/consumer/storms/helpafterharvey.html.
+Texas Department of Insurance (TDI). tdi.texas.gov; 1-800-578-4677.
+TDI offers services to consumers and insurers, including help locating insurance carriers, monitoring insurance fraud, and offering answers to Frequently Asked Questions.
+In addition, TDI issues important bulletins relating to disasters and post-disaster claims handling.
+Insurance-related complaints can be made to TDI via their website here.
+For questions or assistance, contact the consumer helpline at 1-800-252-3439.
+See TDI’s website for other disaster resources.

 Q. 3-1 My neighbor’s tree fell into my yard during the disaster.
 It smashed my fence and took out my landscaping.
 Can I make my neighbor pay for the fence repairs and landscaping?